Finland, Food

 4- Friendly Vikings

-This is a new brand that I’m starting to love.
-Some of their products like the Mango and Vanilla Greek style O’gurt are so good, I have to tell you about them.
-First of all, love the brand name.
+First of all, love the name.
 They are the Friendly Vikings, not the savage ones and they make delicious plant-based yoghurt and beverages from Nordic oats.
 Pretty good oat lattes.
-The oat yoghurt come in small containers and make a good snack – they are super smooth, creamy and consistent!
+The Mango and Vanilla Greek style O’gurt are so good, I have to tell you about them.
+The oat yoghurt comes in small containers and make a good snack – they are super smooth, creamy and consistent!
+Unfortunately the product availability in different stores is poor.

 5- Planti

 Sweden has Oatly but Finland has Planti!
-And Yosa.. and Aito (both sub-brands of Fazer).
-Couldn’t decide which one should take the 5th place on this list because I think all their products are good.
+And Aito..
 Personally, I buy Planti products the most.
 These brands make alternatives to dairy products – including milks, yoghurt, cooking cream and various oat snacks.
 All made from local Nordic oats.
 Oats are life!

 Plant-based Finnish brands